top of page

 Speed Cameras in Italy

-Speed cameras (“autovelox”) are all the hell over, on highways and in the smallest of towns.
+Speed cameras (“autovelox”) are all over, on highways and in the smallest of towns.
 I’ve read Italy has installed more of these than any other country in Europe.
 Thankfully, our rental car's navigation app gave alerts when approaching so many of them.
 They pop up on Google Maps and Apple Maps, as well, but both apps rarely showed the same cameras.
 Most of them are roadside boxes, standing about 4 ft. tall and are often accompanied by an “autovelox” or “controllo electronico della velocita” sign advertising their presence.
 Sometimes these are decoy boxes, made to look like speed traps, but don't count on that to be the case.
 Sometimes, as well, the glass in front of the cameras is busted or spray painted over, because many of the locals hate them, too.
 Check out this speed camera positioned behind a light pole:

 A speed camera is shown positioned behind a pole in Italy.